Bill "El Wingador" Simmons: Snow On The Barb Wire

-During his time incarcerated, Simmons began writing his memoir, Snow On The Barb Wire, with Joe Vallee, a South Jersey-based entrepreneur, Simmons' friend and now business partner.
+During his time incarcerated, Simmons began writing his memoir, Snow On The Barb Wire, with Joe Vallee, a South Jersey-based entrepreneur.
 Vallee, who often visited Simmons in prison, transcribed the chapters Simmons wrote from legal paper, and converted them into a document.
 Prior to Simmons' release, half of the book had already been completed.
 The second half, which detailed Simmons' prison experiences and his adjustment to life post-incarcertation, were finished upon his release—a painstaking task for Simmons, according to Vallee in the book acknowledgements, as recapping the previous events from the last several years was not something that came easily for him.
 Simmons later viewed the experience as therapeutic, as well as a stepping stone towards a path of spiritual healing.

 Snow On The Barb Wire was released to critical acclaim in November 2016.
 Angelo Cataldi, co-creator of Wing Bowl and SportsRadio 94WIP Morning Show host, provided the foreword to the book.
 Some discussions with Simmons and Vallee have taken place with several Los Angeles-based film companies, in hopes of adapting the book into a screenplay.
 As of January 2020, no plans have been announced.

 Wing Vallee Podcast

 Simmons and Vallee launched a podcast, aptly titled Wing Vallee, on Wildfire Radio in June 2019.
 The podcast, which centered around their restaurant quest, also featured interviews with fellow competitive eaters, including fellow multiple Wing Bowl champion Molly Schuyler as well as Celebrity Boxing promoter Damon Feldman.
 Wing Vallee aired for 13 episodes and concluded its run in October 2019.
-Simmons and Vallee have both expressed their desire to restart the show upon the launch of their restaurant.

 Restaurant

 In September 2017, Simmons kickstarted a Philly Chicken Restaurant.
 In the wake of the natural disasters in Texas and Puerto Rico, the project proved unsuccessful.

-As of January 2020, Simmons and Vallee have been in discussions about securing a restaurant management deal.